banucakmak/Barchartrace/README.md

 !pip install bar_chart_race

 (a package that allows you to create bar chart races in Python.
 It is built on top of the popular data visualization library, matplotlib.
 It makes it easy to create bar chart races by providing a simple and intuitive API for generating the animations.)

 ------------
 import pandas as pd

 df=pd.read_csv("corona_dat.csv")
----A dataset about corona virus status of the countries.--- df.head()
+### A dataset about corona virus status of the countries.

+df.head()
 ![image](https://user-images.githubusercontent.com/122751581/215353454-8829fef7-bf66-418e-b1f1-ecd85091095d.png)

----Selecting the countries to include the race) df2=df[['date','China','Italy','Spain','Brazil','United Kingdom','US','France','Turkey']]
+###Selecting the countries to include the race)
+df2=df[['date','China','Italy','Spain','Brazil','United Kingdom','US','France','Turkey']]
 ---------------
+###To set index of the dataframe to the "date" column to be able to do time based operations on the data as we can use the column to filter and sort the data.

 df2.set_index('date',inplace=True)
-To set index of the dataframe to the "date" column to be able to do time based operations on the data as we can use the column to filter and sort the data.

 ------------
+###Adding up the previous value in the cumulative sum with the current element.

 total=df2.cumsum(axis=0)
-Adding up the previous value in the cumulative sum with the current element.

 ------------
+###python library for creating  animated bar chart races.

 import bar_chart_race as bcr

-python library for creating  animated bar chart races.
 -------------
 bcr.bar_chart_race(total,filename="covid.mp4",figsize=(8,5),title="Barchart")